simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 04-Jan 06 2024
+Solar Radiation Storm Forecast for Jan 05-Jan 07 2024

-              Jan 04  Jan 05  Jan 06
+              Jan 05  Jan 06  Jan 07
-S1 or greater   25%     25%     25%
+S1 or greater   99%     15%     15%

-Rationale: S1 (Minor) or greater solar radiation storms are expected.
+Rationale: The greater than 10 MeV proton flux is expected to remain elevated above alert threshold through 05 Jan, gradually decaying to background levels on 06-07 Jan.

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jan 04 2024 0155 UTC.

-Radio Blackout Forecast for Jan 04-Jan 06 2024
+Radio Blackout Forecast for Jan 05-Jan 07 2024

-              Jan 04        Jan 05        Jan 06
+              Jan 05        Jan 06        Jan 07
-R1-R2           55%           55%           55%
+R1-R2           40%           40%           40%
-R3 or greater   25%           25%           25%
+R3 or greater   15%           15%           15%

-Rationale: R1 (Minor) or greater radio blackouts are likely as several active regions are expected to return.
+Rationale: There is a continued chance for R1-R2 (Minor-Moderate) flares, and a slight chance for X-class flares (R3-Strong) over the next three days (05-07 Jan).

 ```